JetBrains/kotlin-native/MULTIPLATFORM.md

 independent builds which are managed by specific IDEs (Android Studio and XCode).
 Such an approach makes work with these builds easier from these IDEs.

-As for IDE for other parts of the project, IntelliJ IDEA is recommended to be used.
+As for IDE for other parts of the project, [IntelliJ IDEA](https://www.jetbrains.com/idea/) is recommended to be used.

-> Note: Kotlin/Native is not supported by IntelliJ IDEA so the only IDE to develop Kotlin/Native subprojects is CLion.
+> Note: Kotlin/Native is not supported by IntelliJ IDEA so the only IDE to develop Kotlin/Native subprojects is [CLion](https://www.jetbrains.com/clion/).
 But at the moment CLion has no Gradle integration.
 As a workaround you can create a CLion Cmake project from a Kotlin/Native Gradle one.
 Just run `./gradlew generateCMake` for this project.
 It will generate all the necessary files which are required.
+See [this](https://blog.jetbrains.com/kotlin/2017/11/kotlinnative-ide-support-preview/) blog post to learn more about Kotlin/Native support in CLion.

 As the final step create empty `build.gradle` files in the root directory of the project and in all subprojects which are included in `settings.gradle`.
 After all these actions the project structure will be the following (files